 One Column To Rule Them All

-With just this single column you can display nearly all the custom content.
+With just this Custom Field column you can display nearly all the custom content.
 It supports post types, users, comments and taxonomies out of the box.
-Custom Field data comes in many forms, our custom field column displays them all:
+Custom Field data comes in many forms; our custom field column displays them all:

 These columns supports sorting